wukunna/RPrograms/Getting-and-Cleaning-Data/README.md

 [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip )

-In this project, we will create one R script called run_analysis.R that does the following:

-   0. Downloads the data file to the working directory.
+In this project, we will create one R script called run_analysis.R that will download the data file to the working directory and perform the following operations:

-   1. Merges the training and the test sets to create one data set.
+   1. Merge the training and the test sets to create one data set.
-   2. Extracts only the measurements on the mean and standard deviation for each measurement.
+   2. Extract only the measurements on the mean and standard deviation for each measurement.
-   3. Uses descriptive activity names to name the activities in the data set.
+   3. Use descriptive activity names to name the activities in the data set.
-   4. Appropriately labels the data set with descriptive activity names.
+   4. Appropriately label the data set with descriptive activity names.
-   5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+   5. Create a second, independent tidy data set with the average of each variable for each activity and each subject.

-## What you find in this repository
+## Files here

 CodeBook.md: descriptions of the variables, the data, and transformations/work that performed in run_analysis.R to clean up the data